gsipe-workshop/gsipe-workshop.github.io/_pages/call-papers.md

 Upon receiving submissions, we will remove author-identifying information (name and all answers to the above questions) from the abstracts.
 Each organizer will evaluate the author-blinded abstracts on a 0-5 scale according to the following criteria:

-- Breadth of appeal: Does the paper pose a question that will be of interest to a broad cross-section of international political economy and international economics scholars?
+- **Breadth of appeal**: Does the paper pose a question that will be of interest to a broad cross-section of international political economy and international economics scholars?

-- Originality and creativity: Does the paper propose a new explanation, employ new method, or explore new empirical evidence?
+- **Originality and creativity**: Does the paper propose a new explanation, employ new method, or explore new empirical evidence?
 Does the paper make us think about a problem in a new light?

-- Methods and Data: Does the paper employ the appropriate method to answer the research question?
+- **Methods and Data**: Does the paper employ the appropriate method to answer the research question?
 Is the method rigorous?

 Scores will be tabulated and averaged across the three organizers.
 The highest-scoring submissions will advance to the second stage.
 In the second stage, we will add weights as a function of the representation- and need-based criteria outlined above.
 Specifically:
   - +0.5 for members of a historically excluded demographic group